joedefen/my-snaps/README.md

 ---

 ## Special Behavior for BTRFS + Systemd-boot + pacman + dracut
-In the titled cirumstance, BTRFS snapshots of root will not boot.
+In the titled circumstance, BTRFS snapshots of root will not boot.
 Something like:
 > Booting a live installer, mounting the BTRFS subvols
 > and /efi, and running `reinstall-kernels` is needed
 > (plus some /efi cleanup).